evantahler/coda/.coda/project-overview.md

 **CODA**

+---

 ### Project Description

-CODA is a local project summarizer and code analysis agent CLI.
-It is written in TypeScript, powered by Bun, and leverages the OpenAI Agents SDK.
-Its purpose is to rapidly analyze codebases and generate structured markdown overviews that can quickly orient humans or language models (LLMs) to the purpose, structure, and design of a project.
+CODA is a local project summarizer and code analysis agent Command-Line Interface (CLI) tool.
+Authored in TypeScript, designed for the [Bun](https://bun.sh/) runtime, and leveraging the [OpenAI Agents SDK](https://npmjs.com/package/@openai/agents), its core utility is to analyze codebases and produce structured markdown overviews.
+The summaries generated serve as efficient documentation for both developers and language model (LLM) agents, allowing for rapid project orientation.

+CODA is engineered for:
+- **Speed:** harnesses Bun’s parallelism.
+- **Local-first operation:** no required cloud dependencies.
+- **LLM-flexibility:** can target any LLM API.
+- **Extensibility:** modular tool/plugin-style architecture.
+- **Safety:** all execution is sandboxed.

 ---